HappySeaFox/sail/EXAMPLES.md

 }

 /*
- * Handle the image RGB bits here.
+ * Handle the image BPP24-RGB bits here.
  * Use image->width, image->height, image->bytes_per_line,
  * and image->pixel_format for that.
  */